garyhurtz/backends/README.md

 Caches apply the FileSystem backends to provide simple FileSystem caches, which can be used (for example) in conjunction with the S3Backends to cache objects retrieved from S3 to the local FileSystem.

 ### JsonCache
 The JsonCache is essentially a FileSystemJsonBackend with an additional *timeout* parameter.
-When objects are dumped to the FileSystem, they are wrapped in an extra dictionary which stores the expiration time of the object:
+When objects are dumped to the FileSystem, they are wrapped in an extra dictionary which stores the expiration time of the object.
+When the object is retrieved it is unpacked, the expiration time is tested and, if the object is still valid, the object is returned.

 When an object is retrieved from the cache one of the following happens: